 I am having a chuckle to myself as I write this post.

-I was at the gym this morning, sitting on a physioball doing my kegel exercises, eyes closed and deeply concentrating.
+At the gym this morning, I was sitting on a physioball doing my kegel exercises, eyes closed and deeply concentrating.

 I was using my breath to contract my abdominals, and tapping my toes in a rhythmic beat that matched the lift and lower of my pelvic floor muscles.